The 5 R's of Waste Reduction

 When it does become time to say goodbye, try and find those items a better home instead of throwing them away.
 Selling online, making donations to second-hand stores or organizations in need, or giving things away are all alternatives to consider instead of immediate disposal.

-The second step to adopting the Reduce concept, is to be more mindful about goods you take on or purchase.
-By practicing the reduce concept, you may come to the realization that you don’t actually need more things and can limit impulse purchasing.
+The second step to adopting the Reduce concept is to be more mindful about the goods you take on or purchase.
+By practicing the reduced concept, you may come to the realization that you don’t actually need more things and can limit impulse purchasing.

 Reuse